 Workplace injuries can be serious.
 You might be completely unable to work–or you might not be able to earn as much as you did before you got hurt.

-At Sweeney Merrigan Law, LLP, we represent all injured workers, including those who have sustained:
+At Sweeney Merrigan Personal Injury Lawyers, we represent all injured workers, including those who have sustained:

 Remember, if you were performing some type of work-related duty when you were hurt, you can claim workers’ compensation benefits.
 If you have questions about how we can help you obtain the full amount you deserve, give us a call today.

-At Sweeney Merrigan Law, LLP, our personal injury lawyers in Boston handle all work accident cases, including those involving:
+At Sweeney Merrigan Personal Injury Lawyers, our workers’ compensation attorneys handle all work accident cases, including those involving:

 Were you injured on the job?
 Give us a call today to learn more about how we can help.